A-J-Bauer/thermo/README.md

 The Arduino itself creates heat so the NTCs position and wire length should be chosen accoringly.

-So this will not work:
+This will pick up the heat from the Microcontroller:

 ![bad sensor placement](https://github.com/A-J-Bauer/thermo/blob/main/readme_img/badsensorplacement.png)

-This does work much better:
+This is decoupled much better (NTC is glued down):

 ![better placement](https://github.com/A-J-Bauer/thermo/blob/main/readme_img/betterplacement.png)